dnndev/xmp-docs/localization.md

 In the example above, we've created a small translation file for Spanish/Mexico.
 You can create one or more resource files for each language you need to provide translations for.
 Note that you should also provide a default resource file for your fallback language.
 Additionally, for the default/fallback language to be loaded properly, you should define a fallback language for each language you install in your DNN website.

 Within each file, for each block of text you want to translate, you must specify a `<data>` tag.
 This tag has a name property which contains the key name that XMod Pro will use to look up the translation.
 This name should be in the form "keyName.Text".
 The .Text portion is required for each of your names.
-The `<data>` tag also contains a `<value>` tag that contains the text you want to inject into the form or template.
+The `<data>` tag also contains a `<value>` tag that contains the text you want to inject into the form or view.

 ### Where to Place the Resource File

-Once you've created your resource file, save it in the same directory in which your form/template is stored.
+Once you've created your resource file, save it in the same directory in which your form or view is stored.
 For forms, this is: `/Portals/_default/XModPro/Forms/XX` where _XX_ is the Portal ID.
-For templates, the folder is: `/Portals/_default/XModPro/Templates/XX` where _XX_ is the portal's ID.
+For views, the folder is: `/Portals/_default/XModPro/Templates/XX` where _XX_ is the portal's ID.
+(The on-disk folder is still named `Templates` for backward compatibility.)

-### Linking Your Form/Template to the Resource File
+### Linking Your Form or View to the Resource File

-In your form/template, you would simply add a localization token wherever it was needed - like so:
+In your form or view, you would simply add a localization token wherever it was needed - like so:

 ```xml
 <AddForm>